cypress-io/cypress/docs/source/guides/appendices/configuration.md

 ## Environment Variables

 You can also use [environment variables](https://on.cypress.io/guides/environment-variables) to override configuration values.
-This is especially useful in [CI](https://on.cypress.io/guides/continuous-integration) or when working locally.
+This is especially useful in {% url 'Continuous Integration' continuous-integration %} or when working locally.
 This gives you the ability to change configuration options without modifying any code or build scripts.

 By default, any environment variable that matches a corresponding configuration key will override the `cypress.json` value.